 When will the medication begin to work?

-We often use local anesthetics to confirm placement of the steroid medication in the area that causes your child pain.
+We sometimes use local anesthetics to confirm placement of the steroid medication in the area that causes your child pain.
 The local anesthetic usually works quickly but only lasts a short time.
 It's similar to the numbing effect following a dental procedure.
-Your child may not notice the pain relief from the steroid until about 48 hours after the procedure.
+Your child may not notice the pain relief from the steroid until about three to six days after the procedure.
 It takes longer for the medication to begin to work; however, it lasts longer than the local anesthetic.

 How many injections will your child need?

 Most children need one to three injections.
-These are usually done in 2 week intervals.
+These are usually done in two-week intervals.
 You and your child's physician will decide the best plan for him / her.
 The total amount of steroid medicine is monitored and kept to a minimum to help avoid side effects.